pcaversaccio/ath-erc20-token/README.md

 The owner of the contract is allowed to mint.
 When the minting process ended (maximum amount of tokens minted), even the owner of the contract has no more functionality.

 ### Voting
-Token holder will be able to vote with their ATH tokens for specific ballots defined by Alethena.
-The voting functionality itself is not part of the token.
+Token holders will be able to vote with their ATH tokens for specific ballots defined by Alethena.
+The voting functionality itself is not part of the token and will be implemented by a voting DApp.

 ### Others
-- The contract does not allow Ether
+- The contract does not allow Ether.
-- The contract can not be destroyed
+- The contract can not be destroyed.
-- There is no update mechanism
+- There is no update mechanism.
 - There is a function `transferArray`.
 It's the same principe as in the minting.
 Transfer tokens to a list of recipients in one transaction.
 Used to save Gas.

 ## Security
-- the well known minor `approve(spender, value)` issue from ERC20 is not handled at all.
+- The well known minor `approve(spender, value)` issue from ERC20 is not handled at all.
 [Issue, page 12](https://drive.google.com/file/d/0ByMtMw2hul0EN3NCaVFHSFdxRzA/view) or [here](https://github.com/ethereum/EIPs/issues/20#issuecomment-263524729).
 Workaround with `increase/decreaseApproval()` [here](https://github.com/OpenZeppelin/zeppelin-solidity/blob/master/contracts/token/ERC20/StandardToken.sol) are implemented.
 - Rule: throw exceptions instead of value return.
 In the ERC20 interface the most methods returns `true` or  `false` if you're doing a transaction.
 We prefer throwing an exception if something went wrong by using `require()`.
 In that case it's sure that no state change happened.
 With `require()` remaining gas will be returned to the sender.